Congress Passes Budget Plan to Avoid Shutdown, Government Open Until March 14

 It should be noted that employees of federal contractors are not guaranteed backpay under this 2019 law, but a company can decide if they want to provide backpay to these employees.

-What Agencies and Processes Would Be Affected by a Shutdown?
+What Agencies and Services Would Be Affected by a Shutdown?

 Here are some other closures or partial closures that could impact your business based on previous shutdowns: